sravansudeep/Wordle-Solver/README.md

 3. **chromedriver.exe**
    - The Chrome WebDriver binary used for automating interaction with the Wordle web interface.

-## Prerequisites

-- ChromeDriver compatible with your Chrome version
+## ChromeDriver should be compatible with your Chrome version

 ## Installation